How to Host a Hybrid Conference or Event

 What do virtual attendees expect from an event?

-Virtual attendees will have a different set of expectations for your event.
+On the other hand, virtual attendees will have a different set of expectations for your event.
 As they’re likely to be sitting at home, they’re going to want short, easy-to-digest sessions.
+Additionally, virtual attendees tend to want more breaks throughout the day, especially as screen fatigue sets in, and often need more encouragement to join in networking and interactive sessions.

 5. Think about time zones

-If you are expecting numerous international attendees at your event, then it’s important to factor time zones into your plan.
+The beauty of hybrid events and conferences is that people can theoretically attend from anywhere in the world.
+However, if you are expecting numerous international attendees at your event, then it’s important to factor time zones into your plan.

-One of the best ways of handling multiple time zones is to record each session and make them available ‘on demand’ straight away - so if a virtual attendee has missed a session, they can catch up on it straight away.
+One of the best ways of handling multiple time zones is to record each session and make them available ‘on demand’ - so if a virtual attendee has missed a session, they can catch up on it straight away.

 6. Ensure speakers present in person